SSL Certificate Requirement for the PRA Appliance

 All BeyondTrust software communication occurs via secure, encrypted connections.
 These rely on the industry standard Secure Sockets Layer (SSL) technology and DNS address of the appliance.
 BeyondTrust Appliances ship with a default certificate which secures all connections on all IP addresses.
 However, this will not satisfy the requirements of BeyondTrust's client software, which runs more rigorous validation checks than standard web browsers.
 Therefore, before BeyondTrust can provide you with a fully operational software licensing package, your BeyondTrust Appliance will need to have a valid SSL certificate installed that matches the DNS A-record you have registered for your appliance.

 A valid SSL certificate can be either a certificate authority-signed (CA-signed) SSL certificate or a self-signed SSL certificate.
 CA-signed certificates are required to fully leverage all of BeyondTrust's functionality (e.g., click-to-chat and mobile clients), but they require that a certificate signing request (CSR) be submitted to the CA. The CSR is an industry standard used by all network devices and software which use SSL.
 If a CSR/CA-signed certificate is used instead of a self-signed certificate, the CA-signed certificate must be downloaded from the CA's web site (or certificate purchase email) and imported to the BeyondTrust Appliance from the /appliance interface.
+In addition to the CA certificate request feature, BeyondTrust includes functionality for obtaining and automatically renewing its own TLS certificates from the open Certificate Authority Let's Encrypt.

 For more information on creating and managing SSL certificates in BeyondTrust PRA, please see the following articles: